MoJ Domestic Abuse & Sexual Violence Funds

-Bedfordshire’s Police and Crime Commissioner, Kathryn Holloway, has today (Thursday 21 May) launched a new funding process for services supporting Domestic Abuse victims during the Covid-19 pandemic, where a rise in these crime has been seen nationally.
+Bedfordshire’s Police and Crime Commissioner, Kathryn Holloway, launched (Thursday 21 May) a new fund for services supporting Domestic Abuse and Serious Violence victims during the Covid-19 pandemic, distributing £169,000 from the Ministry of Justice after a rise in violence within the home nationally.

-The Ministry of Justice (MoJ) has allocated funds which will compromise of £113,000 for services the Police and Crime Commissioner already commissions and a further £56,500 for services she does not currently fund.
+The Ministry of Justice (MoJ) allocated funds made up of £113,000 for services the Police and Crime Commissioner already commissions and a further £56,500 for additional projects.

-All of the applications will be reviewed with the ambition to support organisations and charities of all sizes, reaching as many victims across the county as possible.
-Applications will need to address how the funding will support the rise seen in Domestic Abuse during the pandemic and relate to the following areas:-
+The application process closed on Friday 5 June and applications were reviewed with an ambition to support organisations and charities of all sizes, reaching as many victims across the county as possible.
+Applications needed to address how the funding would support the rise seen in Domestic Abuse during the pandemic and had to relate to the following areas:

 · IDVAs; Independent Domestic Violence Advisors

 · CHIDVAs; Child focused Independent Domestic Violence Advisors

 · Face to face or remote counselling for individuals and/or their families

 · Support for particular groups such as Disabled, LGBT victims or those from Black and Minority Ethnic community groups.

 |Bedfordshire Police Partnership Trust|